rebel-l/schema/README.md

 # Schema Package
 This library written in [go](https://golang.org) helps you to manage your database schema.
 It executes SQL scripts by a given folder.
 The following operations are provided:
-- **upgrade**: applies new scripts which has not been executed successfully yet or executes everything from scratch.
+- **Upgrade**: applies new scripts which has not been executed successfully yet or executes everything from scratch.
-- **revert**: reverts latest script.
+- **RevertLast**: reverts latest script.
 If you execute more than once, it takes the second latest, third latest and so on.
-- **recreate**: resets the database by reverting all executed scripts and recreates it from scratch by using upgrade.
+- **Recreate**: resets the database by reverting all executed scripts and recreates it from scratch by using upgrade.

 It requires Go 1.11 or higher.
-Lower versions might work but weren't tested.
+Earlier versions might work but weren't tested.

 ## Supported Databases
 Every SQL database is supported which has a driver for [go](https://golang.org) and which is compatible with the built in